vmarquez/PureBomberMan/README.md

 }
 ```

-Now we can compose our 'stats' lenses with our PlayerLens to create additional Lenses.
+Now we can compose our 'stats' lenses with our PlayerLens to create additional Lenses!

 ```scala
 val woundStatsLens = statsLens.andThen(woundLens) //Gives us a VLens[Player, Int]